hoangduytran/blender-manual/manual/interface/controls/templates/data_block.rst

    If a data-block has no :term:`real users <Real User>`, it'll normally be cleaned up (deleted) when saving the blend-file.
 To prevent this, you can give it a fake user;
    that way, it's guaranteed to "survive."
-Data-blocks with a fake user have an "F" prefix in the dropdown list.
+Data-blocks with a fake user have an "F" prefix in the drop-down list.

    The :doc:`Outliner </editors/outliner/introduction>` can show an overview of all data-blocks without real users in the blend-file.
 Simply change its Display Mode to Orphan Data.